 Marae as cultural, social, and economic centres, activating the affordable development of housing on whenua Māori and opportunities for papakāinga (housing, education, social, hauora facilities).
-This approach supports mana whenua practice and exercise of "ahi ka / ahikāroa" being the occupation of the whenua in a new and evolving context, strengthening communities in the face of change.
+This bottom-up, marae community-driven approach supports mana whenua practice and exercise of "ahi ka / ahikāroa" being the occupation of the whenua in a new and evolving context.
+Such an approach not only strengthens marae communities at the grassroots level but also empowers them to actively shape the development and decisions that impact their whenua, fostering selfdetermination and resilience for present and future generations.

-- Support and realise tangata whenua aspirations for Maori land and papakainga development in urban areas and in the rural environment. - Improve access to collectively owned Māori assets in the region for benefit of iwi, hapū and whānau.
+- Support and realise tāngata whenua aspirations for Māori land and papakāinga development in urban areas and in the rural environment. - Improve access to collectively owned Māori assets in the region for benefit of iwi, hapū and whānau.